-4.7.3 Except as provided for in this Section 4.7.3, Customer will not be compensated for reactive supply, unless, and to the extent that, the Facility must reduce its real power output to provide or absorb reactive power outside of the reactive requirements specified in Section 4.7.1 in response to the FPL's Transmission Coordinator's instruction.
-Notwithstanding the foregoing, at such time as FERC accepts an FPL tariff, rate schedule, or market mechanism for reactive power services or otherwise permits Customer to charge FPL and/or other users for reactive power services provided by Customer, Customer shall be entitled to seek compensation for reactive power services from FPL and/or others using such reactive power services in accordance with the terms and conditions of such tariff, rate schedule, or market mechanism.
-FPL shall pay the hourly Opportunity Cost to Customer for the necessary reduction in real power output of the Facility directly associated with: (1) an FPL dispatch instruction; and (2) providing or absorbing reactive power outside of the reactive requirements specified in Section 4.7.1.
+4.7.3 Customer will be compensated for reactive power supplied or absorbed to the extent that, the Facility must reduce its real power output to provide or absorb reactive power outside of the reactive requirements specified in Section 4.7.1 in response to the FPL Transmission System Coordinator's instruction.
+Notwithstanding the foregoing, at such time as FERC accepts a tariff, rate schedule, or market mechanism for reactive power services or otherwise permits Customer to charge FPL and/or other users for reactive power services provided by Customer, Customer shall be entitled to seek compensation for reactive power services from FPL and/or others using such reactive power services in accordance with the terms and conditions of such tariff, rate schedule, or market mechanism.
+FPL shall pay the hourly Opportunity Cost to Customer for the necessary reduction in real power output of the Facility directly associated with: (1) an FPL dispatch instruction; and (2) providing or absorbing reactive power.

+Compensation for Reactive Supply and Voltage Control Services

+Customer will be compensated for its supply of reactive power.
+In the event the Customer supplies reactive power to the Transmission System, FPL will pass through to the Customer revenue amounts FPL receives and/or is allocated for the provision of such reative power under FPL’s OATT or other transmission agreement or tariff.

+At such time as FERC or another regulatory agency with jurisdiction over the sale or provision of reactive power accepts a tariff, rate schedule, or market mechanism for reactive power serivces or otherwise permits Customer to charge FPL and/or other transmission users for reactive power services provided by Customer, or in the event of any other change in law or regulation that permits Customer to assess market-based charges or otherwise seek reimbursement for its provision of reactive power services, Customer shall be entitled to compensation for reactive power services from its customers using the reactive power services, which may include FPL, in accordance with the terms and conditions of such tariff, rate schedule, market mechanism, or other legal or regulatory methodology.

+Subject to applicable rules and regulations of FERC and to the extent Customer is the transmission service customer and has an account with FPL that may be credited, a credit to the charge for reactive supply and voltage control under the OATT (Schedule 2, Reactive Supply and Voltage Control from Generation Sources Services) may be applied to the Customer’s account to reflect its contribution to reative supply and voltage support from the Facility, or FPL may reimburse the Customer directly if such amounts are greater than the monetary value of the credit offered by FPL under the OATT.
+In the event that Customer is not the transmission service customer or it does not have an account with FPL that may be credited, FPL shall pay Customer, within thirty (30) days of receipt of Customer’s invoice therefor, an amount equal to the credit that would have otherwise been applied.

 4.8 Operating Expenses

-Each Party shall be responsible for all expenses associated with physically: (1) operating its own property, equipment, facilities, and appurtenances on its side of the Points of Interconnection; and (2) operating its interconnection facilities on their side of the Point of Interconnection.
+Each Party shall be responsible for all expenses associated with physically: (1) operating its own property, equipment, facilities, and appurtenances on its side of the Points of Interconnection; and (2) operating its Interconnection Facilities on its side of the Point of Interconnection.

 4.9 Protection and System Quality